ARTICLE VI. LIVABLE WAGES1

 (2) An employee who is employed by a grantee who expends at least half of his or her time on activities funded by the City of Burlington is a "covered employee."

 (f) Employee means a person who is employed on a full-time or part-time regular basis.
-In addition, commencing with the next fiscal year, a seasonal or temporary employee of the City of Burlington who works ten (10) or more hours per week and has been employed by the City of Burlington for a period of four (4) years shall be considered a covered employee commencing in the fifth year of employment.
-"Employee" shall not refer to volunteers working without pay or for a nominal stipend, persons working in an approved apprenticeship program, persons who are hired for a prescribed period of six (6) months or less to fulfill the requirements to obtain a professional license as an attorney, persons who are hired through youth employment programs or student workers or interns participating in established educational internship programs.
+In addition, a seasonal or temporary employee of the City of Burlington who works ten (10) or more hours per week and has been employed by the City of Burlington for a period of four (4) years shall be considered a covered employee commencing in the fifth year of employment.
+"Employee" shall not refer to volunteers working without pay or for a nominal stipend, persons working in an approved apprenticeship program, persons who are hired through youth employment programs or student workers or interns participating in established educational internship programs.

-(g) Employer-assisted health care means health care benefits provided by employers for employees (or employees and their dependents) at the employer’s cost or at an employer contribution towards the purchase of such health care benefits, provided that the employer cost or contribution consists of at least one dollar and twenty cents ($1.20) per hour.
-(Said amount shall be adjusted every two (2) years for inflation, by the chief administrative officer of the city.)
+(g) Employer-assisted health care means health care benefits provided by employers for employees (or employees and their dependents) at the employer’s cost or at an employer contribution towards the purchase of such health care benefits; provided, that the employer cost or contribution consists of at least two dollars and fifteen cents ($2.15) per hour.
+Commencing July 1, 2025, said amount shall be adjusted every fiscal year for inflation, by the chief administrative officer of the city by the percentage increase from March 1 in the prior calendar year to March 1 in the current calendar year in the Consumer Price Index for All Urban Workers: Medical Care in the U.S. City Average (CPIMEDSL), or, if the U.S. Department of Labor ceases to publish such measure of inflation, a reasonably similar measure of medical inflation chosen by the chief administrative officer.

 (h) Livable wage has the meaning set forth in Section 21-82.